victor-melo/ProjectD2-Lootfilter-NotifyNoJunk/README.md

 2. Open the Project Diablo 2 Launcher and press the "Item Filter Profiles" button.
 3. Select "Local", then double click "NotifyNoJunk.filter"
 4. If you see a "Config Saved" message, you are now ready to use the loot filter

+# Linux users
+If you are running PD2 on linux and having trouble getting the loot filter to work, I suggest using lutris-fshack-5.4-x86_64 runner. also, under Prefix architecture, try changing it to 32 bit